rust-lang-ua/learn_rust_together/learn/summer_bootcamp_2023/curriculum.md

 ## Organization and certification

 Members of the course will be divided into a few small groups.
-There will be meetings every day but on weekends.
+There will be meetings four days a week but on weekends.
 During each meeting, we will discuss what has been done and what you're planning to do next.
 The learning process is built on top of your everyday work on improving your skills using the best learning materials we will advise.

 You'll track your progress in an interactive spreadsheet.
 You'll have to do a final assessment at the end of the course.
 If you pass, you'll receive a certificate.
 Your employer will love you for using best practices and writing idiomatic code.